Frequent Infections in Children: Care Instructions

 Overview

 Infections such as colds and the flu are common in children.
-These infections are caused by germs called viruses.
+These infections are often caused by germs called viruses.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if your child is having problems.
+Be sure to make and go to all appointments, and contact your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 How can you care for your child at home?